Student Login

 But investing in an S&P500 fund (includes the top 500 companies in the U.S.) is still the easiest way to invest in my opinion.

-The top 500 companies have grown 10% per year on average the past 30 years.
+An investment in the top 500 companies has grown 10% per year on average the past 30 years.

 I hope sharing my little startup investing experiment is useful.